shakes98/Sparkify-Data-Science-Capstone/README.md

 ## Licensing, Authors and Other Acknowledgements
-I'd also like to thank Udacity and the instructors for the courses throughout the Nanodegree, as well as the extracurricular course on Spark.
+I'd like to thank Udacity and the instructors for the courses throughout the Nanodegree, as well as the extracurricular course on Spark.